 Gift giving is about the art of the possible – that is the possibility of bringing a smile to a friend or loved one who loves motorcycling.
-Motorcyclists may know what they want, but what they might need is something else altogether.
+Motorcyclists may know what they want, but what they need might be something else altogether.
 Finding and satisfying that need is the “possible” we want to help you achieve.

-We’ve assembled 10 great gift ideas that any motorcyclist will love, and sport touring riders in particular actually need.
-In fact, you may prefer our list as a personal shopping guide and that’s okay too.
+We’ve assembled 10 great gift ideas that will make any motorcyclist happy, and sport touring riders will especially love.
+In fact, if you ride you might take our list as a personal shopping guide and that’s okay too.

 Idea #1 Books About Motorcycling